 The waiver of § 18.2-422 of the Code of Virginia is continued, so as to allow the wearing of a medical mask, respirator, or any other protective face covering for the purpose of facilitating the protection of one's personal health in response to the COVID-19 public health emergency declared by the State Health Commissioner on February 7, 2020, and reflected in Amended Executive Order 51 (2020) declaring a state of emergency in the Commonwealth.
 Amended Executive Order 51 (2020) remains so amended.
-This waiver is effective as of March 12, 2020.
+This waiver is effective as of March 12, 2020 and will remain in effect until 11:59pm on September 8, 2020 unless amended or rescinded by further executive order.